 The increase in cost of our various materials and trimmings are as follows:

 Per cent.

 Cotton cloths for trimmings 325

 Cotton, mercerized cotton, and combed-yarn threads 850

 Metal evelets 175

-Silk ribbons and silk binding 275
+Slik ribbons and slik binding 275

 Box board for the manufacture of paper boxes 225

 Yours, respectfully,

-A. V. Morris & Sons.
+A. V. MORRIS & SONS.